Author & Journalist...

 “Yes.
 Yes, I know who murdered the fry.
 The Captain ...” the selkie mourned audibly.
 “He hoisted Firkin and another with chains and cut their throats.
 Their lifeblood has stained the wood of the dock,” he sobbed and could no longer sing, so he spoke.
 “The other fry said they gutted them like fish to see what was inside, severed the upper bodies, and discarded them in the water of the bay with the fish entrails.
 They hauled their tails away.”

-The gathered pods wept, every territory and every ilk joined in ritual bereavement.
+The gathered pods wept.
+Every territory and every ilk joined in ritual bereavement.
 Denizen thought herself long past tears in this life, but the senseless carnage grieved her spirit and she mourned with her kin.
 Her teeth bared and snarling, both rows extended, head swinging back and forth.
 Like sharks, the Merfolk’s lower jaws connect to the upper by flexible cartilage and attach to solid muscle used for an extreme bite during hunting.
 The jaw thrusting forward and out from the skull as they did now, gnashing and grinding in the cycle of tribute and grief.
 They swam in a slow circle, contorting their bodies in rhythmic patterns.
-A dance, their faces humanlike, in a myriad of shades, tropical pastels, and greens, gray and blue.
+A dance, their faces humanlike, in a myriad of shades, tropical pastels, and greens, grays, and blues.
 Some scaled and some smooth skinned.
 Some finned and webbed, some not.
 They evolved according to their regions, and what they had in common was a spirit.
 Fellowship of the Merfolk, their first order.
 Preservation of their kind.

 Denizen quieted and swam out of the circle, watching the others.
 Her broken heart thudded in her chest.
 The Land Dwellers threaten our survival.
 We must find a safer way to live, she thought.